 Why there might be a difference between the conveyancing prices for buyers and sellers?

-What is transfer duty and do I need to pay it?
+What is Stamp Duty and do I need to pay it?

 What are Strata Levies?

 Strata levies are the fees payable by the owners of each lot which cover the expenses of administrative tasks carried out by the strata scheme.
 This involves both daily operational expenses (administrative fund) and future expenditure (sinking fund).
 The strata levy amount is determined at each annual general meeting which is decided by a majority vote and the strata levy which you will be required to pay is calculated on the unit entitlements of each lot.
 Strata levies are generally paid every 3 months.

 In NSW insurance risk passes on settlement day.
 All building insurance should be put in place before the purchase is settled.
 Your lender will want a copy of the policy before they agree to settle so this will need to be done a couple of weeks before settlement.

 In QLD insurance risk passes from 5pm the first business day after the Contract is signed.
 Once you sign a Contract, you should contact your insurer to arrange insurance over the property.
 Most insurers will issue a policy with the first payment due within 30 days so you don’t have to pay for the insurance until the Contract is unconditional.